 Department website: http://philosophy.jhu.edu/

-The undergraduate courses are designed to introduce students to the history of philosophy and its place in Western civilization, to teach them how to read philosophical texts, and to help them think about philosophical problems, including those that arise in other disciplines.
+The undergraduate courses are designed to introduce students to the history of philosophy to teach them how to read philosophical texts, and to help them think about philosophical problems, including those that arise in other disciplines.
 Students may major in philosophy or use it as a concentration for an area major in Humanistic Studies.
 They may also study philosophy along with another subject, either by constructing a double major or by taking courses designed to help them develop philosophical perspectives on their own fields of interest.

 The graduate program is intended primarily for those planning to teach philosophy and make their own contributions to it.
 While the acquisition of a broad background in the history and different systematic fields of philosophy is required, students will have ample opportunity to develop their own special interests.